-I recently upgraded from my kitchen table to an ergonomic workstation when I started reading about all work-related physical discomfort and injuries I could be exposed to while doing office work.
+When I upgraded from my kitchen table to an ergonomic workstation, I started reading about all work-related physical discomfort and injuries I could be exposed to while doing office work.
 I thought I would be safer than working in construction or manufacturing.
 How sneaky!

 But an ergonomic workstation doesn't do it all...
 I know I also had to introduce regular movement!
-So I looked up what "deskercise" (desk exercise) I could do to get moving to avoid muscle strains.
+So I looked up what "deskercise" (desk exercise) I could do to get moving to avoid muscle strains and feel better.
 Here are my top 6 favorites you can do every day: